nealcaren/fightordie/Volumes/11/02/star_of_ethiopia.md

 I shall never forget that last night.
 Six thousand human faces looked down from the shifting blaze of lights and on the field the shimmering streams of colors came and went, silently, miraculously save for the great cloud of music. that hovered over them and enveloped them.
 It was no mere picture: it was reality.

-The Herald cried, “People of Washington arise, and go.
-The Play is done.”
+The Herald cried, "People of Washington arise, and go.
+The Play is done."
 And yet the play was not done.
 Some things are quite too beautiful ever to be finished.
 So I walked home alone and the joys of God.

 *Citation:* Du Bois, W.E.B.
 1915.
-“The Star of Ethopia."
+"The Star of Ethopia."
 11(2):91-93.